ietf-wg-ccwg/draft-ietf-ccwg-ratelimited-increase/draft-welzl-ccwg-ratelimited-increase.md

 # Security Considerations

-The second rule in {{rules}} is more aggressive than the specifications in {{!RFC9438}}, {{!RFC9260}} and {{!RFC9002}}, but it follows general congestion control principles.
-It is not possible for an application or a receiver (for instance using rwnd) to provoke a cwnd increase that would exceed the congestion control behavior with an unconstrained sender.
+While congestion control issues could result in unwanted competing traffic, they do not directly result in security considerations.
+Transport protocols that provide authentication (including those using encryption) or that are carried over protocols that provide authentication, can protect the congestion control mechanisms from network attack.

 # IANA Considerations